lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 {{RFC8615}} and the registered name 'cmp' to ease interworking in a multi-vendor environment.

-The CMP client needs to be configured with sufficient information to form the CMP server URI.
+CMP clients have to be configured with sufficient information to form the CMP server URI.
 This is at least the authority portion of the URI, e.g., 'www.example.com:80', or the full operation path segment of the PKI management entity.
 Additionally, path segments MAY be added after the registered